 Include PJP in the differential diagnosis of any HIV patient who presents with a persistent fever or respiratory complaint.

 Patients with significant dyspnea should have a room air ABG obtained.
 Oxygen saturation measures alone are not adequate to evaluate oxygenation level or the need for adjunct steroid therapy in a patient with suspected PJP.

 The classic clinical presentation of PJP is a quiet patient with an increased respiratory rate, poor air movement, and a nonproductive cough on deep inspiration.

 Over 30% of patients with PJP will have a normal chest x-ray.
 CT scanning of the chest is much more sensitive to reveal the classic interstitial ground-glass pattern.

 Pneumocystis jirovecii Pneumonia (PJP).
 Chest radiograph showing diffuse interstitial alveolar infiltrates of PJP.
 (Photo contributor: Edward C. Oldfield III, MD.)

 PJP on Silver Stain.
-Pneumocystis jirovecii seen on methenamine-silver stain of a bronchoalveolar lavage sample from an ...
+Pneumocystis jirovecii seen on methenamine-silver stain of a bronchoalveolar lavage sample from an HIV patient ...